Skycatch/nodeconf-hackathon/README.md

 The email should contain:

 * Subject: **NodeConf Skycatch Hackathon** and your names
-* Content: The teams name and the names and emails of the team members
+* Content: The teams name and emails of the team members

 We will be creating a slack with private channels for each team !